K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ### <div id='92'/> 3.2.1.3.7.4.
 Notification Setting
 ![3-2-1-3-7-1-4]
-1. CPU Threshold Value(%) : Enter minimum and maximum CPU value of notification.\
+1. CPU Threshold Value(%) : Enter the minimum and maximum CPU value of the notification.
 (Notification appears when the instance increases/decreases than what is applied at the CPU value percentage.)

-4. Memory Threshold Value(%):Enter the minimum and maximum memory value of notification.\
+4. Memory Threshold Value(%):Enter the minimum and maximum memory value of the notification.
 (Number of Instances increases when CPU percentage increases than the applied maximum instance.
-On the other hand, the number of instances decreases when instance is lower than the minimum instance)
+On the other hand, the number of instances decreases when the instance is lower than the minimum instance)

 5. Time Measure(Second): Apply time measurement.
 The average value of each instance's memory and CPU values for the measured time is calculated and auto-scaling is applied.